hanazaq/N-Puzzle_CmpE160/README.md

 Algorithms, as the name suggest, must be informed about the current state by some parameter, which is called the heuristic.
 A heuristic, also called heuristic function, is a function that ranks alternatives in search algorithms at each branching step.
-In the following sections, first we’ll explain A* Search Algorithm and our Heuristic, Taxicab Distance.
-Then we’ll be giving some details about the implementation.